bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic html tags actually describe their contents- such that if a computer were to look at the code, it would know exactly what was supposed to be inside each tag just by reading the tag itself (ie. header, nav, section, p)

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+1. Display-block creates a line-break between each element; display-line allows items to sit side by side
+2. With display-inline the code follows previously defined margins, display-block does not

 3. What are the 4 areas of the box model?

+Content, padding, border, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The horizontal, or main, axis

 5. Explain why git is valuable to a team of developers.

+Git allows lots of people to contribute to code without writing code over one another or altering the master code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.